KidPudel/Iggy-s-Vault/backend/database/columnar database.md

 And in this orientation, this system is acknowledged of which data is corresponding to which column, by assigning a number to each row of data
 It is also highly recommended to order the data, allowing for much faster queries

-But this is makes inserting new row somewhere in the middle very slow
+But this is makes inserting **new row** somewhere in the middle very slow But inserting a batches of rows at once is very fast, because it is optimized for high-throughputs

+Updates are very slow